rse/hapi-plugin-websocket/README.md

 1. everything is handled through the regular HAPI route API (i.e. no additional APIs like `server.subscribe()`),

+2. one can use HAPI route paths with arbitrary parameters,

-2. HTTP replies with status code 204 ("No Content") are explicitly taken into account (i.e. no WebSocket response message is sent at all in this case),
+3. HTTP replies with status code 204 ("No Content") are explicitly taken into account (i.e. no WebSocket response message is sent at all in this case),

-3. HAPI routes can be controlled to be plain REST, combined REST+WebSocket or WebSocket-only routes, and
+4. HAPI routes can be controlled to be plain REST, combined REST+WebSocket or WebSocket-only routes, and

-4. optionally, WebSocket PING/PONG messages can be exchanged in an interval to automatically keep the connection alive (e.g. over stateful firewalls) and to better recognize dead connections (e.g. in case of network partitions).
+5. optionally, WebSocket PING/PONG messages can be exchanged in an interval to automatically keep the connection alive (e.g. over stateful firewalls) and to better recognize dead connections (e.g. in case of network partitions).